 IMPORTANT: PLEASE make sure that all items served are NUT FREE due to allergies.

-SET-UP and ITEMS SUPPLIED BY CHURCH: We recommend that hosts get to Daniel Wright around 9 a.m. to avoid carrying items through the "cafetorium" to the fellowship area while Divine Liturgy is taking place and to begin setting up.
+SET-UP and ITEMS SUPPLIED BY CHURCH: We recommend that hosts get to church around 9 a.m. to begin setting up so that you may attend Divine Liturgy when it begins at 9:30 a.m.
 Please do not set up during Divine Liturgy.
-An usher will be available to assist at the school entrance and a cart is available to transport items to the serving area.
-2 storage bins containing items supplied by the church -- tablecloths, cups (for coffee & juice), sugar, non-dairy creamer, napkins, paper plates, silverware and serving utensils -- will already be in place by the serving area.
+Please enter the fellowship center through the east door (back parking lot).
+An usher will be available to assist you with a cart to transport items to the fellowship hall serving area.
+Items supplied by the church -- tablecloths, cups (for coffee & juice), sugar, non-dairy creamer, napkins, paper plates, silverware and serving utensils -- will already be in place by the serving area.
 The church also supplies the coffee, which will be prepared and brewed by a member of Parish Council.

 DURING COFFEE HOUR: Please provide help as needed to serve and replenish the food, pour juice for the children and pour the coffee.

-FOLLOWING COFFEE HOUR: We will only have access to the kitchen after Liturgy to wash the serving utensils and coffee pots.
-At the conclusion of the coffee fellowship hour, please clean off the tables and return everything to the bin.
-Use the soap provided in the bin to wash the utensils.
+FOLLOWING COFFEE HOUR: At the conclusion of the coffee fellowship hour, please clean off the tables and return the church's items to the kitchen and wash as necessary.
 All leftover food needs to be taken home.
-We need to take extra care to leave everything as we found it since the staff and administration at Daniel Wright are being more than gracious hosts to us during the temporary time we are worshipping there.
 A Parish Council member will be present to assist with clean-up and secure the facility once everyone has departed.

 Here is a list of a few suggested food items to serve during coffee hour.
-If items are perishable, please bring a cooler to store them in until after Divine Liturgy.
-Simple items (such as fingerfood or items easily served in small paper muffin cups) will work best during our time at Daniel Wright.
+Simple items (such as fingerfood or items easily served in small paper muffin cups) work best.

 As indicated above, please remember that everything should be nut-free and plated, ready to serve.